 - It’s a wonderful life.
 Give thanks!
 After all, it’s a celebration.
 Reflect on individual, team and company accomplishments.
 Take advantage of this time to let co-workers know you appreciate their hard work, their enthusiasm and all the other gifts they bring to the organization.

 These tips can help you be excited for all the season has to offer—instead of being ready to take any offer to avoid the season.
 But what say you?
-Any other ideas for finding the magic in your office holiday party (or a great tale of holiday party gone awry?)
+Any other ideas for finding the magic in your office holiday party (or a great tale of a holiday party gone awry?)
 Please share in the comments below!

 Editor, Publications for the International Foundation